Abortion rate decline stalls, unsafe abortions rise

 Sedgh said family planning services around the world appeared to be failing to keep up with rising demand for effective contraception driven by the desire for small families and better control over the timing of births.

-"There are still 215 million women in developing countries who have an unmet need for contraceptives," she said.
+"There are still 215 million women in developing countries who have an unmet need for contraceptives," she said (Editing by xxxxxxxxxxxxxxxxxxxxxxx)